The Saint John’s Pottery awarded $50,712 for Jerome Foundation Emerging Artist Program

 The Jerome Foundation, created by artist and philanthropist Jerome Hill, supports the creation, development and production of new works by emerging artists.
 The Jerome Foundation has supported emerging artists and artist programs in Minnesota and New York City for 50 years.

-The Saint John's Pottery was founded in 1979 by Master Potter and Artist-in-Residence Richard Bresnahan, and has grown to include apprenticeship and visiting artist programming.
+The Saint John's Pottery was founded in 1979 by Master Potter and Artist-in-Residence Richard Bresnahan, and has grown to include apprenticeship and visiting artist programing.

 "As The Saint John's Pottery celebrates its own 35th anniversary, we are truly honored to further our historic partnership with the Jerome Foundation," Bresnahan said.